 As an armchair hardman I like the way Eszterhaz has claimed macho kudos here, without having to get into the ring, also winning sympathy from the reader by mocking his own reputation as an outrageous asshole.
 Throughout this book he is an entertaining host although the message is dubious – might is right and be a bigger bastard than everyone else.
 For balance there’s plenty of wisdom from the likes of Raymond Chandler and Billy Wilder, also fascinating gossip throughout.

 You may have wondered who elected screenwriting guru Robert McKee as the three act Moses, the Eternal Overlord of Story.
 Eszterhaz enjoys telling us that McKee only ever had one television movie produced.
 And that he apparently said, unwisely, ‘If you’ve only one story, get out of town!’
 Well, Eszterhaz’s movies may not be critical favourites but they have grossed hundreds of millions of dollars so far.
-And he’s taking Showgirls’ kitsch cult after as ultimate vindication.
+And he’s taking Showgirls’ kitsch afterlife as vindication.

 Endings are always difficult.
 Want to know exactly what Eszterhaz’s sometimes ambiguous finales really mean?
 You won’t find out here.
 He always tells people to watch the film again, ever eager to sell another ticket.
 So Basic Instinct ends how you think it ends.
 Never mind if, say, Jagged Edge doesn’t feel right, a lot of crime stories now sacrifice everything for the twist, the more unlikely the better.
 Roger Ebert, a much more perceptive writer and an infinitely better human being, gets it in the neck from Esterhaz, for having pointed out the flaws in Jagged Edge and Basic Instinct: a story which works both ways is bogus (see various reviews at rogerebert.com.
 He’s very good on how bad Joe Esterhaz is, without being needlessly cruel, as Esterhaz would have been).
 But then the dollars Esterhaz’s fakes generated were real.
 And Eszterhaz may be a macho blowhard but that doesn’t invalidate his central point: nothing can happen without a script.
 Auteur theory is bullshit.
 Pretentious, too.